Comparative pulse shape discrimination study for Ca(Br, I)$_2$ scintillators using machine learning and conventional methods: Materials and Methods

 The average pulse shapes for the $\alpha$- and $\gamma$-rays measured using CaI$_2$, CaBrI, and CaBrI:Eu are shown in Fig. \ref{fig:waveform}.
 All waveforms were normalized by their area.
 The decay time of the average waveform was calculated by fitting one or the sum of two exponentials:

 where $A_1$ and $A_2$, and $\tau_1$ and $\tau_2$ are the amplitudes and decay times of the waveforms, respectively.
-The fitting ranges started from (CaI2, $\alpha$): 7.5~ns, (CaI2, $\gamma$): 5~ns, (CaBrI, $\alpha$): 10~ns, (CaBrI, $\gamma$): 7.5~ns, (CaBrI:Eu, $\alpha$): 10~ns, and (CaBrI:Eu, $\gamma$): 125~ns after the ''starting point.''
+The fitting ranges started from (CaI$_2$, $\alpha$): 7.5~ns, (CaI$_2$, $\gamma$): 5~ns, (CaBrI, $\alpha$): 10~ns, (CaBrI, $\gamma$): 7.5~ns, (CaBrI:Eu, $\alpha$): 10~ns, and (CaBrI:Eu, $\gamma$): 125~ns after the ''starting point.''
 All pulse shapes were successfully fitted by one or the sum of two exponential functions.
 The fitting values are summarized in Table. \ref{tb:wf-fit}.
 For all samples, the pulse shapes and decays of the $\alpha$- and $\gamma$-rays were completely different.
 The primary decay ratios obtained from the fitting were very low for all samples.
 The $\gamma$-ray response of CaBrI:Eu was different from that of the other undoped samples.
 This may be because of the change in the scintillation process of the scintillator when Eu doping was used.

 Eighty thousand waveforms were recorded as gamma ray events in the CaBrI sample.
 As other events, 50,000 waveforms were recorded.

+$^{241}$Am decays mainly via alpha decay, with a weak $\gamma$-ray byproduct.
+The alpha decay is shown as follows:

-To exclude the events of the 60 keV $\gamma$-rays emitted from $^{241}$Am from the analysis, only events with energies above 100 keV were selected for PSD analysis.
+The $\gamma$-ray energy is 59.5409~keV for the most part (35.9\%), with little amounts of other energies such as 26.3~keV (2.4\%), and 33.2~keV (0.13\%).
+The $\gamma$-ray energy over 60~keV is less than 0.06\% of the time.
+To exclude the events of the 59.5 keV $\gamma$-rays emitted from $^{241}$Am from the analysis, only events with energies above 100 \textcolor{black}{keVee} were selected for PSD analysis.

 In this study, the PSD performance in the low-energy region was also evaluated.
-For that analysis, events with energies between 100 and 200 keV were selected.
+For that analysis, events with energies between 100 and 200 keVee were selected.
 The number of events in these datasets is summarized in Table \ref{tb:data}.